Back to blog

 Executive Summary

-1. Ticker Input: Universal vs Contract-Level
+1. Ticker Input: Underlying vs Contract-Level

 OptionData: symbols=AAPL,SPY,TSLA (optional).
-One value = all options on that underlying.
-No option symbol resolution.
+One value covers every strike and expiration on that underlying — no option-symbol resolution.

 2. Data Shape, Pre-Aggregation, and Server-Side Filtering